 Read Paul’s LinkedIn Bio

-A financial services professional, James Hessler brings almost two decades of experience as a Licensed Battlefield Guide and a background of leadership in change management, risk management and operations strategy to his battlefield presentations.
+James Hessler has almost two decades of experience as a Licensed Battlefield Guide.
+A vice president in the financial services industry, Jim brings a background of leadership in change management, risk management and operations strategy to his battlefield presentations.

 Read Jim's LinkedIn Bio

 Licensed Battlefield Guide Jasan Hileman is an avid Civil War historian and past president of the Cumberland Valley Civil War Round Table.
 He serves as a member of the management team for First Energy’s Potomac Edison Company in Williamsport, Md.